brentp/vcfanno/docs/index.md

 `operation` from the `ops` array.
 Users can add as many `[[annotation]]` blocks to the conf file as desired.
 Files can be local as above, or available via http/https.

-Also see the additional usage section at the bottom for additional details.
+See the additional usage section at the bottom for more.

 Example